nmshd/documentation/_docs_integrate/03-connector-modules.md

 ### Auto Accept Relationship Creation Changes <a href="{% link _docs_integrate/11-connector-configuration.md %}#autoacceptrelationshipcreationchange"><i class="fas fa-fw fa-cog"/></a> {#autoacceptrelationshipcreationchange}

-It is not recommended to use this Module for production szenarios.
+It is not recommended to use this Module for production scenarios.
 {: .notice--danger}

 The `autoAcceptRelationshipCreationChanges` Module listens to the events about incoming Relationship Change Requests.
 It immediately accepts the Requests, using the configured `responseContent`.